Shoulder is a shallow ball and socket joint, it provides good flexibility but vulnerable to instability.

 Frozen Shoulder

-Frozen Shoulder is known as adhesive capsulitis, it is characterised by gradually increase of shoulder pain and shoulder stiffness in both active and active range of glenohumeral joint motion.
+Frozen Shoulder is known as adhesive capsulitis, it is characterised by gradually increase of shoulder pain and shoulder stiffness in both active and passive range of glenohumeral joint motion.
+Early exercises are suggested until signs of acute inflammation have already subsided.
+In very early stage, active exercises, such as pendulum exercise, can be initiated to preserve shoulder joint flexibility.
+In later stage, gleunohumeral and scapulothoracic range of motion and strength exercises will be coporated in daily training.

 How Traditional Chinese Medicine and Physiotherapy help?